noahlevin/Serious-People/replit.md

 **Test Endpoint:**
 - `GET /api/test-db` - Tests database connectivity (creates and retrieves test record)

+**Dev-Only Testing Features:**
+- **Dev Skip Panel**: A floating panel (bottom-right) that appears only in development mode when authenticated.
+Allows jumping directly to any stage of the app (interview, paywall, module 1/2/3, serious plan, coach chat) by setting up the required database state automatically.
+- **POST /api/dev/skip**: Backend endpoint that sets up database state for the specified stage.
+Requires authentication and only works in development mode.
+- **testskip command**: In the interview page, type "testskip" to skip directly to the paywall with sample data.

 ### Authentication & Authorization

 **User Authentication (Passport.js):**